 When you begin to think in terms of pesos, things become less confusing.

-It wasn't a matter of not knowing the exchange rate of the peso to the dollar.
-I didn't anticipate how the difference in the denominations and how the bills and coins look was going to throw me off so much.
+It wasn't a matter of not knowing the exchange rate of the peso to the dollar either.
+I didn't anticipate how the difference in the denominations (like the 500 peso note) and the difference in how the bills and coins looked was going to throw me off so much.

-If your Spanish is not good, a good argument could be made that purchasing things will cause you more stress than any other aspect of arriving here.
-You are often under pressure and don't want to look like an idiot.
+If your Spanish is not good, the argument could be made that purchasing things will cause you more stress than any other aspect of arriving here.
+You are often under pressure and don't want to look like an idiot at the register or with a vendor.
 Every now and then, that will be used against you.

-Because it is still a mostly a cash country, grocery shopping feels like it must have felt in the Civil War South.
-You find yourself handing over a pile of bills with "big" numbers on them; 20’s, 50’s, 100’s, 500’s…..or $83.00, depending on how you look at it.
+Then there is the grocery store.
+Because it is still a mostly a cash country, grocery shopping in Mexico feels like it must have felt in the Civil War South.
+You find yourself handing over a pile of bills with "big" numbers on them; 100’s, 500’s, adding up to thousands of pesos! …..or $83.00, depending on how you look at it.
 Anyone would be well-served to study the money as well as the exchange rate when preparing for Mexico.

-Only with experience will you know what 2,300 pesos really means in terms of value in Mexico, which is a little different from knowing that it's $139 dollars.
+Only with experience will you know what 2,300 pesos really means in terms of value in Mexico, which is a little different from knowing that it's $139 dollars U.S.D.

 Simply knowing the exchange rate will not prevent some uncomfortable moments requiring that you take a deep breath, slow down and think calmly in front of sighing vendors, cashiers, and taxi-drivers.

-At first, expect even your debit card to look unexpectedly foreign and ATM’s to take on an exotic air (avoid using other than bank A.T.M.s).
+At first, expect even your debit card to look unexpectedly foreign and ATM’s to take on an exotic air (avoid using other than bank A.T.M.s) whenever you can.

 Your memory of common banking practices, pin numbers and login information can freeze up on you too.
-It is a phenomenon that a number of expats have confessed to me.
-Fortunately, it’s an alarming yet temporary condition.
+It is a phenomenon that a number of expats have confessed to me (You have to confess first.
+Otherwise they will never admit it).
+It’s an alarming yet temporary condition, among the many times you will experience cognitive dissonance.

-In larger cities, banking is virtually the same as the U.S. If you have not traveled here in the last ten years, you may not be aware how convenient it has become.
-Thankfully in this regard, Mexico is no longer the Mexico of your college spring breaks.
-You can check your money online every day if you want.
+In larger cities, banking is virtually the same as the U.S. If you have not traveled to Mexico in the last ten years, you may not be aware how convenient it has become.
+Mexico is no longer the Mexico of your college spring breaks.
+You can check your money online every day if you want, and you probably will for a while once you're here.

-Don't be embarrassed if your math skills aren't what they used to be.
+Don't be embarrassed if your math skills aren't what they used to be, or aren't even what they are when you handle American currancy.
 Few people's are.

 Currency converter, peso to dollar